Western Australian Government 4-6-4 Locomotives in Australia

 Class Ut (Locobase 7494)

-Data from [], which reproduced an item from the January 1958 Railway Transportation.
+Data from [link], which reproduced an item from the January 1958 Railway Transportation.

-At the time of writing, the 1958 correspondent claimed that the engine accelerated "smartly" and kept suburban railcar schedules easily, including the taxing Perth to Fremantle, a 14-stop run over 11 miles covered in 34 minutes.
-Consumption when hauling a 4-car, 74-ton train amounted to 36 Imp gallons of water and 4.25 Imp gallons of oil per mile.
+Tthe 1958 correspondent claimed that the engine accelerated "smartly" and kept suburban railcar schedules easily, including the taxing Perth to Fremantle, a 14-stop run over 11 miles covered in 34 minutes.
+Consumption when hauling a four-car, 74-ton train amounted to 36 Imp gallons of water and 4.25 Imp gallons of oil per mile.
 Given that the goal was two round trips without refuelling or watering, the 50-mile water range was sufficient.

-On the other hand, the rail heritage Museum of Western Australia ([], accessed 17 April 2007) notes that while "[t]he Ut locomotive was able to easily keep to the railcar schedule[,] [f]urther conversions were not undertaken due to the high running costs.
+On the other hand, the rail heritage Museum of Western Australia ([link], accessed 17 April 2007) noted that while "[t]he Ut locomotive was able to easily keep to the railcar schedule[,] [f]urther conversions were not undertaken due to the high running costs.
 The Ut was used intermittently until withdrawn in 1970"

 Locomotive Length and Weight